-Simon was introduced to yoga at age six, learning breath retentions from his father and the main bandhas (internal locks) from Basil Brown, an Olympic athlete.
+Simon Borg-Olivier was introduced to yoga at the age of six.
+He learnt breath retentions from his father and the main bandhas (internal locks) from Olympian Basil Brown.
 At age 17, Simon studied with a Tibetan Lama who introduced him to tantric yoga.
 In 1980, Simon began the postures of hatha yoga and eventually learned with BKS Iyengar, K. Pattabhi Jois and TKV Desikachar.

 Simon met his main teacher Natanaga Zhander (Shandor Remete) in 1985 and studied with him for almost two decades.
 To this day, Zhander remains an inspiration and mentor to Simon.

 Simon studied and taught at Sydney University over a 20 year period.
-He completed a Bachelor of Science in human biology, a Master of Science in molecular biology and a Bachelor of Applied Science in Physiotherapy.
+He completed a BA in human biology and a MA Science in molecular biology.
+He also completed a BA in Applied Science in Physiotherapy.
 In 1988, Simon met physiotherapist and yoga teacher Bianca Machliss.
 Over the last 20 years, Simon and Bianca have developed the unique YogaSynergy system.

 Simon is regularly invited to speak on radio and has had numerous television appearances.
-He has also been invited to be a guest speaker at numerous conventions and conferences across a range of industries, including yoga and Ayurveda, pilates, fitness and physiotherapy.
+He has also been invited to be a guest speaker at numerous conventions and conferences across a range of industries.
+These include yoga and Ayurveda, pilates, fitness and physiotherapy.

-Simon is a highly sought after yoga teacher trainer and is an invited lecturer on many major training courses both in Australia and internationally.
+Simon is a highly sought after yoga teacher trainer.
+He is an invited lecturer on many major training courses both in Australia and internationally.
 He specialises in the Applied Anatomy and Physiology of Yoga.
 He has trained teachers at the YTAA, IYTA, Sydney Yoga Centre, Yoga Arts, InspyaYoga, ‘Vibrant Living Yoga Teacher Training’ (Bali), Yoga Jaya (Japan) and others.